-- Repeat Final Inspection Tests. - > The tests are worth repeating before you head off on any passage... just in case the Drive Unit or Tiller have been knocked or shifted out of line. - If required, re-position the Tiller Assembly, Drive Unit or Shaft Assembly. - If the event that Shaft has not been installed vertically, you will need to re-position Brackets.
+- Repeat Final Inspection Tests, found in Section F of the Installation Guide. - > The tests are worth repeating before you head off on any passage... just in case the Drive Unit or Tiller have been knocked or shifted out of line. - If required, re-position the Tiller Assembly, Drive Unit or Shaft Assembly. - If the Shaft has not been installed vertically, you will need to re-position Brackets.